keybase/saltpack-python/spec.md

 An encrypted message is an encryption header packet, followed by any number of non-empty payload packets, followed by an empty payload packet.
 The default max size for each payload is 1MB.
+An encryption header packet is a MessagePack array that looks like this:

 ```yaml
 # encryption header object